simonw/datasette/docs/json_api.rst

 If successful, this will return a ``201`` status code and an empty ``{}`` response body.

-To return the newly inserted rows, add the ``"return_rows": true`` key to the request body:
+To return the newly inserted rows, add the ``"return": true`` key to the request body:

 .. code-block:: json